yos-sk/bam_refiner/README.md

     1>output.tsv 2>log
 ```

-If you want to use bam_refiner for the alignment data to the exisitng reference genome (e.g. GRCh38 or CHM13), plase try single_mode branch.
+If you want to use bam_refiner for the alignment data to the exisitng reference genome (e.g. GRCh38 or CHM13), plase try single_mode branch and see [document](https://github.com/yos-sk/bam_refiner/blob/master/document/single_mode.md).